agentmishra/wordpress_external_login_plugin/README.md

     - Github
 - Ability to prepend user names in WP with a string to separate WP users from those generated with external login
 - Add a custom login screen

+##Deploy to WordPress
+This is a note to self.
+This process and code needs integrating into the plugin itself.

+1) Modify the version number in external-login.php
+1) Modify readme.txt version
+1) Modify readme.txt == Changelog ==
+1) Modify readme.txt == Upgrade Notice ==
+1) In plugins dir execute./deploy.sh